Is an electrical installation certificate a legal requirement?

 Local authority and regulatory compliance

-Local authorities play a crucial role in overseeing electrical safety.
+Local authorities play a major role in overseeing electrical safety.
 They enforce building regulations and ensure compliance through inspections and remedial notices.
 In cases of non-compliance, local authorities have the power to demand rectification or, in extreme cases, impose penalties.

-Specifics of electrical installation work in residential premises
+Electrical installation work in residential premises

 Electrical installation work in residential properties varies depending on whether the property is new or existing.
 For new properties, electrical installations are an integral part of the building process and must comply with current building standards from the outset.
 This includes the installation of electrical wiring, consumer units, and safety devices.

 In existing properties, the focus is often on upgrading or maintaining the electrical system.
-This might involve replacing outdated wiring, consumer units, or adding new electrical circuits.
-Regardless of the property's age, all electrical work must meet the current safety standards to ensure the residents' safety.
+This might involve replacing outdated wiring, and consumer units, or adding new electrical circuits.

 Requirements for different types of residential properties